blag/conducto_life/notes.md

 ##### Showcase its strengths

-They wouldn't be on this page unless they thought maybe a pipeline was for them, but we should reassure the user that they're looking in the right place for whatever problem they want to solve by showing Conducto being actually useful.
+They wouldn't be on this page unless maybe a pipeline solves their problem, but we should reassure the user that they're looking in the right place by showing Conducto being actually useful.

-In case they're already familliar with the alternatives, the use case should be something that would be harder to do in the alternatives (Lazy Node Placement?)
+The example usage should be something that would be messier if done via a Conducto alternative (Lazy Node Placement maybe?)

 ##### Lean on User Expertise